All posts

 Vicky Volvovski

-With the 25C tax credit, you can deduct 30% of your weatherization project expenses (up to $1,200) from your year end taxes.
+You can deduct 30% of your weatherization materials expenses (up to $1,200) from your federal taxes.
 However, there are caps on specific categories of spending:

 • Insulation and air sealing: $1,200